Nizrab/Assignment4/README.txt

 The app that i created was a simple hangman game.
 To run this app you just have to use the command:

-docker run -ti python-hangman
+docker run -it python-hangman

 OR if you are pulling the docker image you can run it via:

-docker run -ti nizrab/alir0003_assignment_4
+docker run -it nizrab/alir0003_assignment_4

---- The -ti flag makes the console interactive so you will able to play via the docker image. ---
+--- The -it flag makes the console interactive so you will able to play via the docker image. ---

 The game gives you 6 attempts to gess the correct letter until you get the word.
 The program catches if the letter has already been used and also will catch numbers or inccorect inputs.